Sleep, design and living in New York with maximalist icon Zandra Rhodes

 I had a duplex apartment on the East Side in the 80s – I used to show there.
 I did my first show in New York in the amazing house of top interior decorator Angelo Donghia.
 I used top Warhol models Donna Jordan and Pat Cleveland.
 I met Charles James at his apartment in The Chelsea Hotel and made clothes for the jet set: Mica Ertegun / Chessy Rayner, DD Ryan, Princess Razziwell (Jackie O’s sister) and Lauren Bacall.
 I stayed in Divine’s penthouse – this is where our friendship blossomed.
 I suppose you could say New York influenced me with the hodgepodge of culture and the amazing electric personalities I came across!

-Do you have any favourite places in NY?
+Do you have any favourite places in New York?

 I adore late nights at the Metropolitan Museum on Fridays, I also love the Brooklyn Museum which currently has an exhibit on Studio 54 – I am lucky enough to remember Studio 54 and the FABULOUS parties held there!
 I remember falling asleep in my sequinned bra next to Tina Chow, there is even a photo to prove it in the current exhibition!